Blue Origin: Space technology

 NASA awarded $35 million to the company in 2023 for the company's work on lunar regolith to be used for solar powered systems on the moon.
 The company's website states that "Blue Alchemist is a proposed end-to-end, scalable, autonomous, and commercial solution that produces solar cells from lunar regolith, which is the dust and crushed rock abundant on the surface of the Moon.
 Based on a process called molten regolith electrolysis, the breakthrough would bootstrap unlimited electricity and power transmission cables anywhere on the surface of the Moon.
 This process also produces oxygen as a useful byproduct for propulsion and life support."

 Gary Lai, chief architect of the New Shepard rocket said during the pathfinder awards at the Seattle Museum of Flight that [The company] "aims to be the first company that harvests natural resources from the Moon to use here on Earth".
 He also mentioned that the company is building a novel approach to extract outer space's vast resources.

+TeraWave

+The company announced a communications satellite system called TeraWave in January, 2026.
+The system would involve a constellation of over 5,000 space vehicles in low Earth orbit (LEO) and 128 free-space optical communication satellites in medium Earth orbit (MEO) with multiple terabit per second interlink, providing 144 gigabit per second data rates on the ground via radio frequency link from LEO.

+Project Sunrise

+In March 2026, Blue Origin filed a request to deploy a constellation of 51,600 satellites to form an orbital AI data center system.